5 Foods That Hurt My Gut and What I Eat Instead

 3. Vegetable Oils (Canola, Soybean, etc.)

-What I Use Instead:
+What I use instead:

-• Cold-pressed extra virgin olive oil
+• Cold-pressed extra virgin olive oil (liquid gold, truly)

-• Avocado oil for high-heat cooking
+• Avocado oil for cooking over higher heat

 Links to alternatives: